-- 1. Analyze contemporary global challenges, including geopolitical conflicts, nuclear proliferation, terrorism, and cyber warfare. - 2.
-Examine the effectiveness of international organizations in addressing these challenges. - 3.
-Study issues related to trade wars, economic inequality, climate policies, and migration trends - 4.
-Explore global concerns such as environmental politics, human rights, and migration.
+- 1. To analyse contemporary global challenges, including geopolitical conflicts, nuclear proliferation, terrorism, and cyber warfare. - 2.
+To examine the effectiveness of international organizations in addressing these challenges. - 3.
+To study issues related to trade wars, economic inequality, and climate policies. - 4.
+To explore global concerns such as environmental politics, human rights, and migration.